 In 1992 hurricane Andrew decimated Miami Dade county and flattened Homestead.
 In 2004 Palm Beach County and the rest of the state of Florida were hit nearly three times in a row leaving many without homes and power for months.

-In 2005, hurricane Wilma landed in Jupiter Florida as a Category three leaving a path of destruction in its wake.
+In 2005, hurricane Wilma landed in Jupiter, Florida, as a Category three, leaving a path of destruction in its wake.
 After the year of storms in 2005, Palm Beach County seemed to be living in a bubble.
-We would get threats and warnings but somehow the Weather Gods spared us and sent their monsters elsewhere.
+We would get threats and warnings, but somehow the Weather Gods spared us and sent their monsters elsewhere.
 Hurricane warnings have turned into memes and very vocal complaints on how the media warns people about the impending storms.
-Everyone has been taking our luck for granted and that luck has left the Southern Florida residents complacent.
-People have been blatantly ignoring the suggestions of preparations under the false assumption that we won’t get one and that the news coverage is blowing everything out of proportion to cause fear and panic to drive ratings.
-Those same people are forgetting how our shores have been ravaged in the past.
+Everyone has been taking our luck for granted, and that luck has left the Southern Florida residents complacent.
+People have been blatantly ignoring the suggestions of preparations under the false assumption that we won’t get one, and the news coverage is blowing everything out of proportion to cause fear and panic to drive ratings.
+Those same people forget how our shores have been ravaged in the past.
 These people like to tempt fate.

-Now to most a wobble doesn’t sound like much but for us it was a sigh of relief.
+To most, a wobble doesn’t sound like much, but it was a sigh of relief for us.

 The massive beast, tracked to decimate our coast, was now bearing down on the north.
 It ended up shredding Jacksonville.
 It didn’t take long for people to post funny pictures of lawn chairs knocked over with the captions I survived Matthew.
-While they were funny I remember watching the helicopter fly over our shores showing just how much damage was caused and the storm didn’t even land.
-The images that came in from Jacksonville were something out of a post apocalyptic movie.
+While they were funny, I remember watching the helicopter fly over our shores, showing just how much damage was caused, and the storm didn’t even land.
+The images that came in from Jacksonville were something out of a post-apocalyptic movie.
 Roads were broken into hundreds of pieces or completely missing.
 The storm left over a million people without power.
-During the storm, a fire broke out sending firefighters out into harm's way to prevent it from spreading.
-A woman called 911 for help but died from a heart attack because first responders were unable to reach her due to the high winds.
-In total 12 people died in Florida.
+During the storm, a fire broke out, sending firefighters out into harm’s way to prevent it from spreading.
+A woman called 911 for help but died from a heart attack because first responders could not reach her due to the high winds.
+In total, 12 people died in Florida.
 The total death count from all states affected by the storm was 47 people.
 47 people who thought the storm was going to hit nearly a state away.

-On Monday morning, the meteorologist for my station, didn’t understand why we were even discussing tropical storm Dorian.
-He swore up and down that it was going to hit an island in the Caribbean and all we would possibly see would be some rain for Labor Day weekend.
-We all laughed, punched up the radar and went along our business.
-By 9 am Tuesday everything changed.
+On Monday morning, the meteorologist for my station didn’t understand why we were even discussing the tropical storm, Dorian.
+He swore up and down that it would hit an island in the Caribbean, and all we would possibly see would be some rain for Labor Day weekend.
+We all laughed, punched up the radar, and went along our business.
+By 9 am Tuesday, everything changed.
 The storm that was supposed to break apart over the island did not.
-Instead it got a little bit stronger and was predicted to hit the eastern coast of Florida some time Saturday as a strong Tropical Storm just 4 mph shy of Cat 1 hurricane.
+Instead, it got a little bit stronger and was predicted to hit the eastern coast of Florida sometime Saturday as a strong Tropical Storm just 4 mph shy of Cat 1 hurricane.

-Wednesday everything changed.
+Wednesday, everything changed.
 I started to call the storm Dorian Gray.
-The once sweet, weak looking tropical storm was now predicted to hit Jacksonville as a Cat 2.
-Thankfully the landfall wasn’t supposed to be until sometime Sunday so that meant that I wouldn’t have to start my 12’s on a Friday and lose my weekend.
-This update is when I started to see people change their minds on the storm.
+The once sweet, weak-looking tropical storm was now predicted to hit Jacksonville as a Cat 2.
+Thankfully the landfall wasn’t supposed to be until sometime Sunday, so that meant that I wouldn’t have to start my 12’s on a Friday and lose my weekend.
+This update is when I began to see people change their minds on the storm.
 Everyone was still holding onto hope that once the storm went over Puerto Rico, that would be that, and we’ll go back to a tropical storm.
 By 3pm that hope seemed to be out the window because the tropical storm had officially upgraded to a hurricane.

-While I slept the 11 pm advisory was released and the storm went into the open warm waters.
-For those of you who aren’t familiar with hurricanes open warm waters are performance enhancing drugs for storms.
-Dorian’s winds strengthened and the storm slowed down.
-No one wants a slow moving storm.
-A slow moving storm means extended rains and in Florida we do NOT need anymore rain.
-We have had an unusually wet August and our soil is already overly saturated.
+While I slept, the 11 pm advisory was released, and the storm went into the open, warm waters.
+For those who aren’t familiar with hurricanes, open, warm waters are like performance-enhancing drugs for storms.
+Dorian’s winds strengthened, and the storm slowed down.
+No one wants a slow-moving storm.
+A slow-moving storm means extended rains, and in Florida, we do NOT need any more rain.
+We have had an unusually wet August, and our soil is already overly saturated.

 Dorian has been a storm to follow its own path.
-Everything us Floridians have gotten used to is not happening.
-In the news station when we saw the first forecast everyone thought the storm would go to Georgia or the Carolina's.
-Then we thought it would fall apart once it went over land but instead it got bigger, stronger, slower.
+Everything we Floridians have gotten used to is not happening.
+When we saw the first forecast, everyone in the news station, thought the storm would go to Georgia or the Carolinas’.
+Then we thought it would fall apart once it went overland, but instead, it got bigger, stronger, slower.
 It is making people get off their butts and actually take it seriously.

 Shit just got real.

-While I sit at my desk on this dreary Friday waiting to see how long I will be trapped in a building with so many personalities we watch the storm.
-We are watching the storm eat up all the warm open waters and slow down to a snail's pace.
-Sunday night we will start to feel some winds and rain.
-Monday at 2 am Dorian will be over the Bahamas and Tuesday 2 am Florida should be expecting to feel the full force of the hurricane.
+While I sit at my desk on this dreary Friday, waiting to see how long I will be trapped in a building with so many personalities, we watch the storm.
+We watched the storm eat up all the warm, open waters and slow down to a snail’s pace.
+Sunday night, we will start to feel some winds and rain.
+Monday at 2 am Dorian will be over the Bahamas, and Tuesday at 2 am Florida should be expecting to feel the full force of the hurricane.

-Could it be upgraded to a Cat 5 and we see the likes of Andrew?
-God I pray not.
+Could it be upgraded to a Cat 5, and we see the likes of Andrew?
+God, I pray not.
 Maybe the Bahamas will knock the wind out of the beast.
-About the only saving grace us Floridians have thanks to Andrew is that our building codes have been updated and we’re stronger than we were in 1992.
+About the only saving grace we Floridians have is thanks to Andrew.
+Our building codes have been updated, and we’re stronger than we were in 1992.
 But that doesn’t make me feel much safer.